insert text here

 We split into several teams this morning to open up the stream that flows from Sunset Strip under the road and between the first few houses on Main Street and those on the Dews Meadow plot.

 One small team started in the stream behind Lieder working towards the Summertown Road where other teams initially drain rodded the culvert running east- west under the road and cleared the grill and stream in front of Eastways and Sunset Strip.
 After that, the stream behind the houses was cleared from behind Moreton joining the team behind Lieder.
+All these areas have a great deal of silt as well as broken branches, brambles and other vegetation after the winter storms.
+By the time we finished the water levels had fallen several inches and a steady flow re-established.

 Special thanks to Helen for the north country version of hot-cross buns, Ian and Dickon for their traffic control and management keeping people safe on this dodgy corner, Phil for washing the Hi-Viz vests and to volunteers Tim G, Lamorna Z, David S, Peter M, Ian G, Dickon G, Keith R, Alastair J, Phil M and Clive M.